jezzsantos/saastack/docs/design-principles/0025-modularity.md

 These "private" API calls should not be publicly documented or advertised (i.e., in SwaggerUI) nor accessible to just any client on the internet, but they do need to be accessible to HTTP from trusted parties.
 They should be protected with some further mechanism that can only be used by other sanctioned/trusted hosts that we control.

-In a "public" API call, we can make the call and include the necessary headers, and the host will treat this call like any other "public" API call, whether that call originated from a client directly or via another host (e.g., involved in a multi-step saga of some kind).
+In a "public" API call, we can make the call and include the necessary headers, and the host will treat this call like any other "public" API call, whether that call originated from a client directly or via another host (e.g., involved in a multistep saga of some kind).

 In a "private" API call, we still want to impersonate the original user that made the originating API call (that we are now relaying to another host), but we also need a further level of authentication to identify the sanctioned host forwarding the call as a "private" API call.
 As opposed to a client making this call directly.